 Membrillo/Quince Paste

 Sold at cheese counters.
-Some is pre-packaged.
-Others are in loaves, and cheese mongers will slice you off as much or as little as you like.
+Some is pre-packaged; others are in loaves, and cheese mongers will slice you off as much or as little as you need.

-Membrillo, traditionally a Spanish cheese accompaniment, is made from a small yellow fruit called a quince.
-Quince, a relative of the apple and the pear, is high in pectin, and the resulting paste has the consistency of a thick jelly.
+Membrillo, traditionally a Spanish cheese accompaniment, is made from quince.
+A relative of the apple and the pear, quince is high in pectin, and the resulting paste has the consistency of a thick jelly.
 It has a sweet and tart taste and looks like a brick of gelatin.

-Any salty or blue cheese will pair well with it, but works best with Spanish cheeses like Roncal, Mahón or Manchego.
+Any salty or blue cheese pairs well with membrillo, but it works best with Spanish cheeses like Roncal, Mahón or Manchego.

 Mostardas

-made of cooked fruits that are marinated in a spicy, mustard-flavored syrup.
-They can be sweet or savory and contain anything from pears, apricots, figs and cherries to balsamic, sultanas and onions.
-Originally from Italy, mostardas get their name from the essential mustard oil and their origins as cooked-down grape must (the unfermented juice expressed from grapes).
+An Italian specialty, mostarda is made of cooked fruits or vegetables that are marinated in a spicy, mustard oil-flavored syrup that gives the condiment its name.
+Mostardas can be sweet or savory and contain anything from apricots, cherries, figs or pears to balsamic vinegar, onions and sultanas.
+Originally mostarda was made with cooked-down grape must (the unfermented juice expressed from grapes).

 Mustards

-Pair the slightly more delicate French mustards with the savory Port Salut or the grassy Le Berger Basque.
+Pair the slightly more delicate French mustards with Port Salut or the grassy Le Berger Basque.

 Savory Jams and Jellies